dibyendumajumdar/ravi/README.md

 end
 ```

-With regards to function types, full static typing at all times is difficult as then all function types have to be known in advance.
+With regards to function types, full static typing at all times is difficult as then all function types have to be known in advance (either via forward declarations or by access to bytecodes).
 It seems to me that a pragmatic approach will be to perform run-time checking of function argument types.
 So for example:

 ```
 -- array of functions